2007 Atlantic hurricane season: Subtropical Storm Andrea

-The first storm of the season, Subtropical Storm Andrea, originated from a large extratropical cyclone that formed off the mid-Atlantic coast on May 6.
+A large extratropical cyclone formed offshore the mid-Atlantic on May 6.
 It deepened steadily along a cold front that pushed through Florida.
-When the system lost most of its baroclinic support, development ceased until its low moved into warmer waters near the Bahamas.
+After losing most of its baroclinic support, development ceased until its low moved into warmer waters near the Bahamas.
 However, interaction between the low and a strong high-pressure system to the north generated hurricane-force winds in the system.
-Decreasing vertical wind shear allowed the storm to generate deeper convection much closer to the center.
-By May 9 the previously extratropical cyclone had transformed into Subtropical Storm Andrea while located about 140 mi southeast of Savannah, Georgia.
-Andrea began its subtropical phase as it was weakening, and continued this deterioration as it moved southward into an environment with higher wind shear.
-By May 11, Andrea had lost all significant convection and degenerated into a remnant low.
-Though it produced intermittent bursts of convection, Andrea's chance of regeneration was extinguished when an advancing cold front pushed it northward and eventually absorbed the system.
+Decreasing wind shear allowed deeper convection to develop much closer to the center.
+By May 9, the system had transitioned into Subtropical Storm Andrea about 140 mi southeast of Savannah, Georgia, immediately peaking with winds of 60 mph (95 km/h) and a minimum pressure of 1001 mbar.
+Andrea then moved southward into an environment with higher wind shear, weakening to a subtropical depression on May 10.
+The storm degenerated into a remnant low on the next day about 70 mi east of Ponce Inlet, Florida, as all significant convection had disappeared.
+Following intermittent bursts of convection, an advancing cold front pushed Andrea's remnants northward and eventually absorbed the system.

-Andrea was short-lived, dissipating on May 11.
-It was the first pre-season storm to develop since Tropical Storm Ana in April 2003 and the first Atlantic named storm in May since Tropical Storm Arlene in 1981.
-Six people drowned along the Southeast U.S. Coast.
-However, because Andrea never made landfall, most of the resulting damage was associated with large waves, higher than normal tides, associated coastal flooding, and beach erosion caused by the storm.
+Andrea was the first pre-season storm to develop since Tropical Storm Ana in April 2003 and the first Atlantic named storm in May since Tropical Storm Arlene in 1981.
+Because Andrea never made landfall, most of the resulting damage was associated with large waves, higher than normal tides, associated coastal flooding, and beach erosion.
+In North Carolina, erosion left about 70 dwellings in imminent danger, while waves covered Highway 12 with sand and washed part of it away.
+From North Carolina to Florida, several vessels suffered damage and a few other went capsized or were lost.
+Winds generated by the storm contributed to the spread of wildfires in Florida and Georgia.
+Six deaths occurred in the United States, all due to waves generated by Andrea's precursor.
+The extratropical system which developed into Andrea also produced significant swells in the Bahamas.